andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

    - The interface ensures validation, preventing empty or invalid submissions.

 2. **Backend Integration**:
-   - The frontend dynamically retrieves the URL of the deployed backend service hosted on **Google Cloud Run** using the **Google Cloud Run Python Client**.
+   - The frontend dynamically retrieves the URL of the deployed backend service hosted on **Google Cloud Run**.
    - The user input is sent to the `/predict/` endpoint of the backend API, which returns a classification result.

 3. **Prediction Results**: